AMTC Dresden

 4. Definitions

-The data protection declaration is based on the terms used by the European Directive and Ordinance Maker when issuing the Basic Data Protection Regulation (DS-GVO).
-Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
-To ensure this, we would like to explain the terminology used in advance.
+The data protection declaration is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+Our privacy policy should be easy to read and understand for the public as well as for our customers and business partners.
+To ensure this, we would like to explain the terms used in advance.

-We use the following terms, among others, in this data protection declaration:
+We use the following terms, among others, in this privacy policy:

 1. Personal data